-Reflections on the significance of the 2021 global annual surface air temperature
+Reflections on the significance of the 2022 global annual surface air temperature

-According to the surface stations 2021 (starting 1850 and 1880) ranks as a warm year, but suggesting a cooling trend since 2016.
-Also, according to the satellite records (since 1979) 2021 was a warm year.
+According to the surface stations 2022 (starting 1850 and 1880) ranks as a warm year, but also suggesting a cooling trend since 2016.
+Also, according to the satellite records (since 1979) 2022 was a warm year, but cooler than 2016.

-The recent very strong El Niño terminated during 2017.
+The last strong El Niño terminated during 2017.
 Quite often -but not always- a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which also will influence global air temperatures, but then towards lower values.
 In fact, a moderate La Niña episode established itself in late 2017, lasting until early 2018 (Fig. 14).
-Towards the end of 2018, however a new, moderate El Niño initiated and affected global air temperatures toward their high average values in

-2019 and 2020.
-Towards the end of 2020, a new as La Niña episode established itself, influencing global air temperatures toward lower values in 2021.
+Towards the end of 2018, however a new, moderate El Niño initiated and affected global air temperatures toward their high average values in 2019 and 2020.
+Towards the end of 2020, a new as La Niña episode established itself, influencing global air temperatures toward lower values in both 2021 and 2022.

 Air temperature changes do not only play out at the surface, but also at higher levels in the atmosphere (see Fig. 11).
 The current CO2 hypothesis projects that the initial and largest temperature increase should affect the upper Troposphere, at 6-8 km altitude.
-However, since 1979 the earth's surface has warmed faster than the upper Troposphere, implying that the surface heating observed is not predominantly due to added atmospheric CO2, but is largely caused by one or several other factors (oceans, cloud cover, etc.).
+However, since 1979 the earth's surface has warmed faster than the upper Troposphere, implying that the surface heating observed is not predominantly due to added atmospheric CO2, but is largely caused by variations in other factors (insolation, oceans, cloud cover, etc.).

 FIGURE 8.
 Plot showing the average of monthly global surface air temperature estimates (HadCRUT4, GISS and NCDC) and satellite-based temperature estimates (RSS MSU and UAH MSU).
 The thin lines indicate the monthly value, while the thick lines represent the simple running 37-month average, nearly corresponding to a running 3-yr average.
 The lower panel shows the monthly difference between surface air temperature and satellite temperatures.
 As the base period differs for the different temperature estimates, they have all been normalised by comparing to the average value of 30 years from January 1979 to December 2008.
-Please note: Not yet updated beyond November 2021.

-Global satellite temperature trends calculated for different periods until November 2021
+Global satellite temperature trends calculated for different periods until end of 2022